-It is strongly recommended that you read the merit badge pamphlet and print a copy of the 'workbook' to help you prepare to take part in the 'discussions' of the requirements #1, 4 (a, b, c, d, e), 5 and 7 in camp.
-Filling in all of the boxes in the workbook will help prepare you to take part in the discussions.
+It is strongly recommended that you read the merit badge pamphlet and print a copy of the 'workbook' to help you prepare to take part in the 'discussions' of the requirements #1, 2, 3, 4 filling in all of the boxes in the workbook will help prepare you to take part in the discussions.
 You will need to take an 'active part' in the discussion of these requirements (not just listen) in order to pass them in camp.
 You should separate the workbook into the parts that you will need for you to be a 'part of the discussion' in camp from the parts (pre-reqs) that you will have to turn in on Sunday.

-You must turn in requirements #2 (2 parts), 3, 6, 7 TYPED AND PRINTED out Sunday night when you 'sign up' for the badge immediately after dinner.
+You must turn in requirements #5, 6, 7, 8 TYPED AND PRINTED out Sunday night when you 'sign up' for the badge immediately after dinner.
 (Bring them with you to dinner.)
-If you do not have your pre-reqs, you will not be allowed in the merit badge class.
+If you do not have your pre-regs, you will not be allowed in the merit badge class.